Cro-Magnon: Portable art

-EEMH also carved perforated batons out of horn, bone, or stone, most commonly through the Solutrean and Magdalenian.
+Cro-Magnons also carved perforated batons out of horn, bone, or stone, most commonly through the Solutrean and Magdalenian.
 Such batons disappear from the archaeological record at the Magdalenian's close.
 Some batons seem phallic in nature.
 By 2010, about 60 batons had been hypothesised to be representations of penises (all with erections), of which 30 show decoration, and 23 are perforated.
 Several phallic batons are depicted as circumcised and seemingly bearing some ornamentation such as piercings, scarification, or tattooing.
 The purpose of perforated batons has been debated, which suggestions for spiritual or religious purposes, ornamentation or status symbol, currency, drumsticks, tent holders, weaving tools, spear straighteners, spear throwers, or dildos.
 Unperforated phallic batons, measuring just a few centimetres long to up to 30 cm, were interpreted as sex toys quite early on.

-Depictions of animals were commonly produced by EEMH.
+Depictions of animals were commonly produced by Cro-Magnons.
 As of 2015, as many as 50 Aurignacian ivory figurines and fragments have been recovered from the German Swabian Jura.
 Of the discernible figures, most represent mammoths and lions, and a few horses, bison, possibly a rhino, waterfowl, fish, and small mammals.
 These sculptures are hand-sized and would have been portable works, and some figurines were made into wearable pendants.
 Some figurines also featured enigmatic engravings, dots, marks, lines, hooks, and criss-cross patterns.

-EEMH also made purely symbolic engravings.
-There are several plaques of bone or antler (referred to as polishers, spatulas, palettes, or knives) which feature series of equidistantly placed notches, most notably the well-preserved 32,000 year old Blanchard plaque from L'Abri Blanchard, France, which features 24 markings in a seemingly serpentine pattern.
+Cro-Magnons also made purely symbolic engravings.
+There are several plaques of bone or antler (referred to as polishers, spatulas, palettes, or knives) which feature series of equidistantly placed notches, most notably the well-preserved 32,000-year-old Blanchard plaque from L'Abri Blanchard, France, which features 24 markings in a seemingly serpentine pattern.
 The discoverer, British palaeontologist Thomas Rupert Jones, speculated in 1875 this was an early counting system for tallying items such as animals killed, or some other notation system.
 In 1957, Czech archaeologist Karel Absolon suggested they represent arithmetic.
 In 1972, Marshack postulated they may be calendars.
-Also in 1972, Marshack identified 15 to 13 thousand year old Magdalenian plaques bearing small, abstract symbols seemingly into organised blocks or sets, which he interpreted as representing an early writing system.
+Also in 1972, Marshack identified 13,000 to 15,000 year old Magdalenian plaques bearing small, abstract symbols seemingly into organised blocks or sets, which he interpreted as representing an early writing system.